tee-oh/SalesforceVisualRecordHierarchy/README.md

 <h2>Deployment and Configuration</h2>
 <p>
-  Deploy the following “Salesforce Visual Record Hierarchy” Metadata in the following order (listed by order of deployment to account for dependencies):
+  Deploy the following “Salesforce Visual Record Hierarchy” Metadata in the following order (listed in order of deployment to account for dependencies):
 </p>

 <ul>